mui/material-ui/ROADMAP.md

 ## Priorities

-Here are our top priorities, ordered by importance:
+Here are the top priorities:

 - 1.0 - **More components**. 🧰 People ask for more components.
 This is challenging to handle, as building and maintaining a professional component takes an incredible amount of time.
 Everybody underestimates it.
 As we have a relatively small core team, we are going to try the following strategy: